Imagery and Metaphor.

 There is no metaphor here, the author merely evokes the force of the wind and the rain through the use of language.

 Look at the alliteration in the repetition of the ‘W sounds in the first line, ending with the emphatic BLOW with its long ‘O.’

-In the poem above, the word LOVE carries within it all the ideas of longing, lust, romance, and tenderness.
+See how much connotation there is in the language of the poem above, the word LOVE carries within it all the ideas of longing, lust, romance, and tenderness.